 Can you feel that?
 Spring is in the air!
 The birds are chirping, the bees are buzzing, new life is springing up all around, and the heady scent of blossoms fills the breeze.
 Of course, that breeze isn’t always super-warm — spring is a stopover on the way to the heat of summer, but it isn’t quite there yet.
 Depending on where you live, the ground may still be frozen.
 Sure, the weather during this season is much more temperate than the winter, but that doesn’t mean the temps won’t occasionally dip.
 And that means you need fun (and preferably free!) indoor activities to do with your kids.
 Our solution?
 Spring coloring pages you can print out from the comfort of your cozy home.

 Before you, ahem, spring into your art-filled afternoons, though, let’s learn a few interesting facts about this season.
 For starters, did you know the first day of spring is called the vernal equinox?
 It, along with the fall equinox, is one of the only days of the year when the sun rises due east and sets due west.
 What you probably did realize, but is worth celebrating still, is just how many holidays spring contains.
-In North America alone, the spring calendar includes April Fool’s Day, Earth Day, Easter, Arbor Day, Mother’s Day, Cinco de Mayo, and more.
+In North America alone, the spring calendar includes April Fool’s Day, Earth Day, Easter (hooray for Easter egg season!), Arbor Day, Mother’s Day, Cinco de Mayo, and more.

 So, consider these coloring pages the official kickoff to a season chock-full of happiness.